Aparna Sehgal

 Continental Europe and the Nordics

-- Various financial institutions, each in its capacity as repo buyer in connection with sale of underlying assets in France, Germany, Ireland, the Netherlands, Portugal, Spain, Sweden and Switzerland under U.S. repurchase facilities.
+- Various financial institutions, each in its capacity as repo buyer, in connection with the sale of underlying assets in France, Germany, Ireland, the Netherlands, Portugal, Spain, Sweden and Switzerland under US repurchase facilities (each in excess of $1B).

 - A financial institution, on its participation in the financing of the approximately €2.6B take-private by Blackstone of Sponda, a Finnish real estate company.